Council Foundation Logo Leaders Edge

 • One representative per Council member firm can sit on the committee at a time.

 • The length of advisory service is two years.
 Two consecutive two-year terms may be served.
 After completion of the second term, a mandatory roll-off period of one year commences.
-Members are eligible to be reappointed after the one-year roll-off period.
+Members are eligible to rejoin after the one-year roll-off period.